garrandall/popular-music-data/tracks/boogie-on-reggae-woman-stevie-wonder.md

 I'd like to see both of us
 Fall deeply in love
-I'd like to see you na...
+I'd like to see you na
 Under the stars above
 Yes I would